 YES NO 1.
 Was the proposal complete?
 2. Is the proposal an eligible activity according to HOME regulations?
 24 CFR Parts 91 and 92 3.
-Does the proposal comply with the HOME require- ment that 90% of residents will have incomes less than 60% of the median?
+Does the proposal comply with the HOME requirement that 90% of residents will have incomes less than 60% of the median and remaining residents will have incomes less than 80% (for rental housing)?
 4. Is the organization an eligible sub-recipient/ sub-grantee according to the HOME regulations?
 5. Do Davis residents benefit in (at least) the same percentage of HOME contribution to the overall project?